ktosiek/ansible-supervisord/README.md

 Additional configuration for supervisord.
 It's a dictionary mapping section name to a dictionary mapping options to values, for example: ``{ inet_http_server: { port: 9001 } }``.
-If some option is also set by this role, it might show up twice (so be careful).
+If some option is also set by this role, it might show up twice (so be careful), but sections won't be duplicated.

 Program Definition